12 Foods That Put New Jersey On the Map (Besides Bagels + Pizza)

 Candied Apples

 New Jersey candy-maker William W. Kolb is to thank for the invention of the candied apple.
 Although originally intended to be enjoyed during the winter holiday season, this ooey-gooey and sticky treat has become more of a Halloween staple since its inception in 1908.
-Its roots are traced back to Newark, NJ, but it became a country favorite after its popular appearances throughout the Jersey shore.
+Its roots are traced back to Newark, but it became a country favorite after its popular appearances throughout the Jersey Shore.
 The cost of candied apples has risen over the years from its start at just $0.05, but the taste is still just as good.

 Campbell’s Soup